denisecase/kafka-producer-earthquake/README.md

 - Create a .env file and configure Kafka broker address, topic name, and other settings.
 - The producer will run continuously, fetching and streaming earthquake data.
 Use Ctrl + C to stop the process.

-## Deploying to GitHub Codespaces
+## Deploy To GitHub Codespaces
-GitHub Codespaces gives 60 free hours/month.
+GitHub Codespaces offers 60 free hours/month.
 To avoid burning hours, stop Codespaces when not using.

-## Schedule Runs
+This producer runs on a schedule to keep from incurring costs.

-This service will run 3 times per weekday (i.e., 10 AM, 2 PM, 6 PM).
-Each run will go for 20 minutes.
+The service runs 3 times each weekday (at 10 AM, 2 PM, and 6 PM).
+Each run lasts 20 minutes.

 3 runs/day × 20 minutes/run × 5 days/week × 4 weeks/month
 -  3 × 0.33 × 5 × ~4
 -  ~20 hours per month (well within free 60 hours)

-##  If Using Oracle Free Tier or Others
+##  CAUTION: If Using Oracle Free Tier or Others
 Stick to free-tier services (like Oracle Free VM).
-Schedule runs.
+Schedule runs as we have done here to stay within limits.
 NEVER leave resources running.
+Do not allow unlimited manual triggering of your service.
-Check usage in the provider’s dashboard to avoid unexpected charges.
+Monitor usage in the service dashboard to avoid unexpected charges.

 ## Save Space
 To save disk space, you can delete the .venv folder when not actively working on this project.